complyue/edh-early-history/edh/README.md

 [] =< for x from range(100) do x*x
 {} =< for x from range(100) do ("square of " ++ x, x*x)
 ```

+You can even comprehend into list/dict with existing data,
+this may be good or bad depending on your opinion.
+But you
+know what, you can override the `(=<)` operator!

 ### goroutine, defer, and channels